dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/workflow_automation_shortcuts.md

 ### Reversing a shortcut

 Whenever you trigger a shortcut, a notification appears on the lower right-hand corner of the page.
-If you are a project admin or have permission to manage shortcuts, click the Undo link inside the notification.
+If you have permission to manage shortcuts, click the Undo link inside the notification.

 ![Screenshot of shortcut notification.](../images/shortcuts_6.png)